If you or a loved one have questions or need help with getting someone out from the Houston jail or Harris County jail , give us a call :

 What Happens When a Prisoner is Charged with a DWI or PI?

 DWI is a higher offense than Class C Misdemeanors.
 When these prisoners fail to bond out of a city jail, they will be transferred to the Harris County Jail.
-PI (public intoxication) is a Class C Misdemeanor will remain in the city jail until they either bond out or until their case is adjudicated, which normally takes 24 hours.
+PI (public intoxication) is a Class C Misdemeanor and someone with this charge will remain in the city jail until they either bond out or until their case is adjudicated.

 Call the Wrecker Tow Line or log on to the official Houston Police website and click on the “Find My Towed Car” option.
 This will allow you to search for your car via your VIN or license plate number.